View/Print/Download Zoomable PDF Route Map:

 Take note of the New Hurley Reformed Church, built in 1835, on the corner of New Hurley Road and Route 208.
 Orchards and woodlands span the countryside from here to Ireland Corners, this is truly “Apple Country”.
 Be sure to stop at one of the farmstands as you travel this roadway; fruit, vegetables, garden plants and ice cream are all so fresh.

 Continue straight at Ireland Corners, a small commercial area at the corner of Route 208 and Routes 44/55.
-Although the byway also continues left on 44/55, this route continues ahead to New Paltz.
+Although the byway also continues left on 44/55 into Gardiner, this route continues ahead to New Paltz.
 About a 1/2 mile and you’re in the country again.
 Pass by Phillies Bridge Road with orchards along Route 208 on both sides.
-Kettleborough Schoolhouse (1832) and John A. LeFevre House (1772) are both along this route and followed by more rural countryside.
+Kettleborough Schoolhouse (1832) and John A. LeFevre House (1772) are both along this route, followed by more rural countryside.

 At Old Ford Road the landscape opens up with the most awesome views of the escarpment west/north that you’ll see along the Byway.
-Drive slow so that you can take it all in.
+Drive slowly so that you can take it all in.

 Pass SUNY New Paltz on the right, where sports fields, tennis courts, and the track have a terrific view of the ridge.
-LeFevre Bed & Breakfast is housed in a beautiful Victorian on the left before you reach the busy village of New Paltz.
-Find a parking spot and enjoy something to eat and eclectic shopping in this vibrant town.
+You are entering the quaint, busy village of New Paltz.
+Find a parking spot and enjoy something to eat, eclectic shopping, people watching or a hike along the Wallkill Valley Rail Trail in this vibrant town.